Group coaching for leaders: A necessity in today’s context – Vasudevan Mukundan

 Once the session has started remember that even a group coaching is similar to a normal 1:1 coaching.
 It requires that each session has a goal, has some targets, definite time period and to get some actions to it.
 Many of the detractors would say that It is really impossible to get something out of a group.
 I agree with them.

-empirically and statistically observed that a key to a successful group program – is a key ingredient.
+Working with a group and moving them to a common goal is really impossible but it has beenempirically and statistically observed that a key to a successful group program – is a key ingredient.
 That ingredient is called “Accountability”.

 Accountability works as a solid support system for your group members to: